 Meghan gave birth at Santa Barbara Cottage Hospital

-The hospital is close to their home:
+The hospital is about an hours drive away from their home:

 Some info about the hospital:

 “The 465-bed Santa Barbara Cottage Hospital is the largest medical facility on the California coast between Los Angeles and the San Francisco bay area.
 The hospital dates back to 1888, when 50 women began raising funds to build a “cottage-style” hospital for the growing community.
 Their original plans called for a complex in which each medical specialty would be housed in a separate bungalow.
 Even then, however, such a decentralized plan was too costly, so work began instead on a single cottage for all hospital departments.
 The first Cottage Hospital opened in 1891, with 25 beds housed in a two-story Victorian building.
 Now a hugh medical complex employing some 1,500 people, the hospital continues to be called “Cottage” after the original home-like building.
 Rodney J. Lamb has been Hospital Administrator for the last 30 years.”

 Lilibet was born, weighing 7lbs 11 oz – For comparison, Archie weighed 7lb 3oz.